Consistency of $f(R)$ gravity models around solar polytropes: Conclusions and discussion

+The only effective parameters wrt \gppn turned out to be the central curvature and initial energy density, that is, the polytropic model itself.
+The Hu and Sawicki gravity does not play a role in determing the spacetime outside by means of the parameters.
+The fact that the equations are of fourth order seems to cause the exterior spacetime behavior to generally depart from Schwarzchildian.
+We interpret this behavior as the manifestation of the non-Birkhoffian nature of the model.

+With only $40\%$ of the $\gamma_{PPN}$ values reaching the observational limits with the Hu-Sawicki gravity, it is obvious that the HS model does not generally reach the Schwarzchild-de Sitter solution outside a polytropic stellar configuration when the Cassini observations are considered.
+The polytropes seem to be highly degenerate over the Hu and Sawicki parameters $n$ and $c_2$.
+The solutions do not change notably in the mass, radius and $\gamma_{PPN}$ when the Hu-Sawicki parameters are varied.
+HS models with $n=1,2$ have $(\gamma_{PPN}-1)$ values closer to the average (see FIG.\ref{cassiAc13_mean}).
+According to this study, $n=1$ model is marginally better than $n=4$.

+The non-linearity of the system poses difficulties, and very high accuracy was not feasible.
+Furthermore, even as the numerical accuracy was increased $<\gamma_{PPN,HS}-1>$ value does not converge to $<\gamma_{PPN,\Lambda CDM}-1>$.

 The short-timescale instabilities are avoided with extremely small and positive $f''(R)$.
-Also, the scalar field mass within the Brans-Dicke scenario becomes large, as $m_\sigma$ contains a term proportional to $1/f''(R)$.
+Also, the scalar field mass in the Brans-Dicke scenario becomes large, as the term $m_\sigma$ is proportional to $1/f''(R)$.

-The solutions do not change notably in the mass, radius and $\gamma_{PPN}$ when the Hu-Sawicki parameters are varied.
-This indicates that only the ratio $c_1/c_2$, which is fixed, is effective for $R\gg m^2$.
-However, the $\gamma_{PPN}$ value is naturally dependent on the initial central density $\rho_0$, that was varied throughout the numerical studies.

 With a different polytropic equation of state, some white dwarfs and neutron stars can be modeled.
-Work is under way to test the space-time specifically around $f(R)$ low density white dwarfs and neutron star -polytropes.
-Moreover it would be interesting to study numerically also other proposed well-behaving action functions.
+In future work we will study relativistic polytropes, namely low density white dwarfs and neutron stars.
+Also, luminosity behavior for a star with modified gravity \cite{lumin} will be an interesting point for studying.

 \acknowledgments